 It can be nerve-wracking to even consider letting your child take a risk.
 But wean yourself off the habit of stepping in all the time when your child is outdoors.
 Avoid saying “don’t do that” or “be careful” too much.

 Let your child go off on their own for 20 minutes.
 You can make sure they know how to cross the road and how to stay safe.

-Check out The Wild Network and all the fun idea and suggestions they have for parents to help “kids roam free, play wild and live nature-rich lives”.
+Check out The Wild Network and all the fun ideas and suggestions they have for parents to help “kids roam free, play wild and live nature-rich lives”.

-Or try the 30 day Rewild Your Life programme which has the goal of spending at least 30 minutes outside in nature every day for the 30 days.
+Or try the 30-day Rewild Your Life programme which has the goal of spending at least 30 minutes outside in nature every day for the next 30 days.

 There’s no better way to create magical family memories, than to take the kids camping.
 Think fresh air.
 Laughing kids enjoying the great outdoors.
 Sitting out looking at stars.
 Tired kids who sleep all night!

 You May Also Enjoy The Best Campsites in Ireland All Recommended by Parents